sanyamx/sanyamx/README.md

 - 🌱 I’m currently learning **DevOps**

-- 👾 Knows the craft o developing fullstack website
+- 👾 Knows the craft of developing fullstack website

 - 📫 How to reach me **sanyamkaim@gmail.com**